 Alcohol addiction can happen to anyone.
 Common problems such as an increasing workload, financial worries or family related stress can all be catalysts for turning to the drug, regardless of your previous history with alcohol.

-If you think that you do have a drinking problem, Claire Rimmer, the lead addictions therapist at the Priory Hospital in Altrincham, has listed 10 common signs that could indicate that you have an alcohol addiction.
+If you think that you may have a drinking problem, Claire Rimmer, the lead addictions therapist at Priory Hospital Altrincham, has listed ten common signs that could indicate that you have an alcohol addiction:

 - Have your friends, colleagues or family expressed concern about your drinking?
 Do they ask whether you may have a drinking problem?